 Clamp Truck Guidelines

-to accommodate forklifts with hydraulic attachments that open and close around a load to
+lift.
+These are forklifts with hydraulic attachments that open and close around a load

 When loading the